 The finance agency commissioners will send an email notice to the Commission members when they are requested to testify or appear as a resource witness for a legislative committee.
-During session, the weekly update may include these scheduled appearances.
-Written testimony will be forwarded to Commission members.
+During session, the weekly update may include these scheduled appearances and any written testimony will be forwarded to Commission members.